jjg/ender-5-plus/journal.md

 ## 03032021

 Tried resetting the bed centering to 0,0 and this seems to have worked well.
 I still need to test printing to the edges of the envelope, but for now this is good enough.

+## 03202021

+Been awhile and had a number of good prints, but then had a problem with the Silk filament that basicly shattered inside the bowden tube.
+I had to pull the couplings to get the thing apart and the filamet was still lodged in there somehow, so I decided to replace it with a "capricorn" tube and we'll see how that goes.

+I noticed when I ran a print to test the new setup that the initialization process reverted to the old sequence and crashed the head into the frame and binder clips.
+I don't know how long it's been doing this but upon checking the slicer settings it had indeed reverted the init gcode.
+This is really frustrating, because it's hard on the printer and also I spent a lot of time fixing this in the first place.
+I've also had other problems with PrusaSlicer, notably it crashes when slicing anything of moderate complexity (appears to run out of memory).
+Given this and the gcode reversion problem I'll be revisiting alternatives when I setup my new laptop.